 Samie Gebers (short for Samantha and pronounced “SAMMY”) is a self-described “California beach girl” who just graduated from our home base here at ASU’s Walter Cronkite School of Journalism.
 The only time she’s ever been to Alaska is on a summer cruise with her family.
 “People have actually told me, ‘There are two places in the United States that are career suicide: Alaska and Hawaii,’” she says. “‘You don’t want to go to those places.
 They’re too far removed.
 It’ll be hard for you to get back to the [contiguous] United States.’”

 You can guess the punch line.
-Gebers and Sabo will meet in person for the first time when Gebers reports for work in Anchorage right after Memorial Day.
+Gebers and Sabo met in person for the first time when Gebers reported for work in Anchorage right after Memorial Day.
 Gebers, a prize-winning student journalist, turned down two jobs in her native California to go to Alaska.
 (Ironically, given the ‘career suicide’ advice, Gebers’ summer internship last year was at Hawaii News Now.)

 Sabo told me she’s had Gebers in her sights for a year.
 “I’m super excited about her,” Sabo says.
 “I know it was a competitive effort to get her to see the value of Alaska, but she really got the eye of our chief photographer, because it’s rare that we see that level of exceptional talent coming out of school.
 Samie just absolutely impressed us as a storyteller.
 Her writing is well beyond her years, but mostly her eye for video and her ability to look for different angles and to recognize a moment definitely stood out, and that’s what we look for here in almost every hire we make.”